hecker8055/TradeX/README.md

 # **TradeX - CryptoTradingPlatform**

-I developed a full-stack cryptocurrency trading platform that empowers users to buy, sell, and trade digital assets like Bitcoin and Ethereum seamlessly.
+A full-stack cryptocurrency trading platform that empowers users to buy, sell, and trade digital assets like Bitcoin and Ethereum seamlessly.
 The platform leverages real-time market data, integrating the CoinGecko API to provide live price updates, market trends, and actionable insights for informed trading decisions.

 For secure and efficient transactions, I integrated Razorpay and Stripe payment gateways, ensuring users can deposit and withdraw funds with confidence.
 User security is further reinforced with JWT-based authentication, allowing safe account management and access control.